vrockai/pipeline-test/docs/content.md

 ---

-## Transparency in peer review: Exploring the content and tone of reviewers’ confidential comments to editors
+## Transparency in peer review: Exploring the content and tone of reviewers' confidential comments to editors.
+ 29.11.2021, _BC O'Brien, AR Artino, JA Costello, E Driessen, LA Maggio_

+Recent calls to improve transparency in peer review have prompted examination of many aspects of the peer-review process.
+Peer-review systems often allow confidential comments to editors that could reduce transparency to authors, yet this option has escaped scrutiny.
+Our study explores 1) how reviewers use the confidential comments section and 2) alignment between comments to the editor and comments to authors with respect to content and tone.

 [Source](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0260558)

+10.1371/journal.pone.0260558

 ---